 On Campus Healthcare Programs

-SLCC’s short-term CNA program trains students to assist people in need of long-term healthcare.
+SLCC’s short-term Nursing Assistant program trains students to assist people in need of long-term healthcare.
 Students learn basic nursing skills to meet the physiological, psychosocial, socio-cultural, and spiritual needs of clients in various healthcare environments.
-Students receive 75 hours of classroom instruction and 45 hours of hands-on clinical experience.
-CNA training and experience puts students on a career pathway to becoming an LPN or other healthcare professional.
+Students receive 80 hours of classroom instruction and 45 hours of hands-on clinical experience.
+Nursing Assistant training and experience put students on a career pathway to becoming an LPN or other healthcare professional.
+SLCC's Nurse Assistant program is currently offered at our Lafayette and Morgan City campuses.
+This 6-week course is an evening class (4 p.m. - 9 p.m.), Monday thru Thursday.

 Emergency Medical Technology (EMT)